jettylabs-archive/jetty_access_control/website/docs/getting-started/9-policies.md

 ## Deny policies

-Deny policies are behave slightly different than allow policies and are signified by a scope of `deny`.
+Deny policies are behave slightly different than allow policies and are signified by a privilege of `deny`.
 They can be defined on assets and/or tags, and are inherited by downstream hierarchical _and_ derived assets.
 That means that if I deny access to a schema, access will be denied to the tables in the schema as well as to any derivatives of those tables.
 Additionally, deny policies _are_ automatically applied across platforms.

 When tags are used to define policies, they can be used across all levels of the taxonomy hierarchy (defined in `taxonomy.yaml`).
 For example, a policy could be applied to the `PII` tag, which would include `Phone Number` as a child tag, or it could be applied directly on `Phone Number`.